Infant crying: Misconceptions

 Misconceptions regarding the purpose of crying in the infant are common among caregivers and medical personnel.
 These are usually determined by cultural mores and not by evidence-based explanations.
 Infant crying is regarded by some to be normal.
 The belief that infants have a need to cry to expand or exercise their lungs is not supported by research.
-This is because a healthy newborn infant lung's are able to contain a sufficient amount of air plus a reserve.
+This is because a healthy newborn infant's lungs are able to contain a sufficient amount of air plus a reserve.
 Birth trauma is related to the amount of crying.
 Mothers who had experienced obstetrical interventions or who were made to feel powerless during birth had babies who cried more than other babies.
 Babies who had experienced birth complications had longer crying spells at three months of age and awakened more frequently at night crying.
 When infants cry for no obvious reason after all other causes (such as hunger or pain) are ruled out, the crying may signify a beneficial stress-release mechanism, although not all sources agree with this.
 The "crying-in-arms" approach is a way to comfort these infants.
 Another way of comforting and calming the baby is to mimic the familiarity of the mother's womb.
 Consistency and promptness of maternal response is associated with a decline in frequency and duration of crying by the end of the first year, and individual differences in crying reflect the history of maternal responsiveness rather than constitutional differences in infant irritability.